-Extended isolation fear for Cardiff six
+Davies wants Javid to 'free' Cardiff six

 "The message that has to go out there is there's a plan A in place, but there doesn't seem to be a plan B, C or D and we've been in this pandemic now for two years - there needs to be a plan B different eventualities.

-"And if you've been diagnosed with Covid and you're certified as having had Covid it actually supersedes a PCR test so in terms of travel regulations the legislation needs to be adapted and amended to look after different cases."
+"And if you've been diagnosed with Covid and you're certified as having had Covid it actually supersedes a PCR test, so in terms of travel regulations the legislation needs to be adapted and amended to look after different cases."

+The UK government has been asked to respond to Davies' letter having previously said: "We have taken precautionary and temporary action at the border to help slow down the seeding of the Omicron variant in the UK from abroad, buying time for our scientists to learn more about the variant.

+"The quarantine measures we have in place are minimising the risk of variants coming into the UK and safeguarding the hard-won progress of our vaccination programme."

-In the absence of the players - and staff members - who are isolating, a makeshift Cardiff team gave a spirited display in their home 39-7 European Champions Cup defeat by Toulouse on Saturday.
+In the absence of the players - and staff members - a makeshift Cardiff team gave a spirited display in their home 39-7 European Champions Cup defeat by Toulouse on Saturday.

 Cardiff go to Harlequins in the same competition next Saturday.